iotaledger/one-click-tangle/tutorial-private-tangle.md

 The Private Tangle installed will have a Merkle Tree of Depth `24` and will take half a day to be generated.
 See also a basic explanation of [Merkle Tree Generation](#merkle-tree-depth).

+The Parameters of this "one click" installation are as follows:

 ## "One Click" Private Tangle deployment on any Docker-enabled machine

 ### Prerequisites